Trustees Discretionary Fund (TDF)

 Q: How much are your rents?

-A: Our rents are currently based on how much your house will have cost us to buy including legal fees and surveys.
-A house costing £200,000 would cost £700 per month to rent.
+A: Our rents are currently based on the value of your home.
+We require a level of rent that will cover the insurance, maintenance and administrative costs of running your home.
+Shared Equity purchasers only pay rent on Addington’s share of ownership.
+Non-shared equity properties are subject to a rent which is, at least 20% below the market rent for similar properties in the same area.
 Many of our existing tenants qualify for housing benefit, which we would advise you to investigate.
 We may also be able to offer a ‘rent support’ depending on your circumstances.
 Please ask.

 Q: When I retire from the farm, I will have some savings to put towards a house purchase.
 Can you offer shared equity purchases?